auscorey91/hello-world/README.md

 Hey people

-My name is Corye and Im a flooring installer looking for work.
+My name is Corey and Im a flooring installer looking for work.